 Specifications shall be prepared for each site and purpose and recorded in the approved implementation requirements document.
+See Vermont NRCS Technical Notes in Section I of the eFOTG for wildlife/pollinator friendly seeding and planting options.

 - Practice purpose(s).

 - Field border widths and lengths based on local design criteria.

 - Field border location(s) within the field(s) or farm boundary.

 - Species to be used and the location and planting density of the species used.

 - Site preparation requirements.

 - Timing of planting and planting method.

 - Liming or fertilizer requirements.

-- Operation and maintenance requirements.
+· Operation and maintenance requirements.